You are listening to the Sean Hannity Radio Show Podcast.

 There's no question about it.

-But I think he was he would disparage you.
+But I think he was disparaging.

-Why are you stop?
+Why do you stop?

-You sound like Bill Clinton parsing words and threading a needle and you're like on the razors edge.
+You sound like Bill Clinton parsing words and threading a needle and you're like on the razor's edge.

-That's that's that's straight up racism.
+That's straight up racism.

 Also, I love you, but not homo.